 The bunker has been insulated against water and moisture on the outside and its surrounding structure of blocks of granite offers visitors an impressive sight.

-During the summer of 2018, the bunker is open to visitors on weekends, Sat. – Sun. from Noon to 5 p.m.
+During the summer of 2019, the bunker is open to visitors from June 1 to September 1, on weekends, Sat. – Sun. from Noon to 4 p.m.

-Visits at other times can be made by appointment (cost of visit €100).
+Visits at other times can be made by appointment (miminum cost of visit €100).

 This bunker, which never experienced actual fighting at close quarters is on the land owned by the Fiskars near Mannerheimintie (Mannerheimvägen) road, but it is now owned by the Hanko Front Museum.
 The Irma Bunker is on the heavily fortified line of defence that passed through Harparskog as part of the Finnish system of defence against the Soviet naval base on Hankoniemi Cape.